sucaba/IronTextLibrary/Doc/Tutorial10min.md

 Trailing null items in literal-mask are optional.

 Note:
-Empty string-literals are not allowed.
+Empty-string literals are not allowed.
 They will cause build-time errors.